cms-orbits/cms-users-admin/README.md

 ### RabbitMQ queue and exchange

-Once the RabbitMQ connection was established, it's necessary to create into the server the queue so that messages may be sent them after by the worker.
+Once the RabbitMQ connection was established, it's necessary to create into the server the queue so that messages may sent them after by the worker.
 Also it's mandatory create a exchange in order to put messages in the queue.

 ```bash
 $ rabbitmqadmin declare queue name=cms-queue